AP Was There: Charles Manson, followers convicted of murder

-LOS ANGELES — Following a seven-month trial, Charles Manson and three of his followers were convicted of murder and conspiracy in the 1969 killings of actress Sharon Tate and six others .
+LOS ANGELES — Following a seven-month trial, Charles Manson and three of his followers were convicted of murder and conspiracy in the August 1969 killings of actress Sharon Tate and six others.

-The Associated Press is reprinting the following article on the verdicts to mark the anniversary of the killings.
+The Associated Press is republishing the following article on the verdicts to mark the anniversary of the killings.
 It first appeared on Jan.
 26, 1971.

 By LINDA DEUTSCH